marlonecobos/rangemap/README.md

 ##### Concave hulls

 With the following examples, the species range will be constructed using concave hulls.
-The species range will be calculated as an only area and as disjunt areas by clustering its occurrences using the k-means and hierarchical methods.
+The species range will be calculated as an only area and as disjunct areas by clustering its occurrences using the k-means and hierarchical methods.

 ``` r
 # occurrences from GBIF were downloaded in a previous step, see (occ_d)